stefanobazzaco/HTR-model-SpanishRedonda_XVI-XVII_extended/README.md

 share that content with Dr. Stefano Bazzaco, e-mail: stefano.bazzaco.1@gmail.com
 ***
 ## Copyright statement
 The SpanishRedonda_XVI-XVII_extended model belongs to the authors.
-Its usage is freely Open Access, but you have to give appropriate credits to authors and publisher.
+Its usage is freely Open Access, but for distribution you have to give appropriate credits to authors and publisher.

 The SpanishRedonda_XVI-XVII_extended dataset belongs to the author.
 Its  remixing, changing and distribution for commercial use is not possible without authors and publisher acceptance, as stated by the Creative Commons License CC BY-NC-ND 4.0